PhD Clinical and Health Psychology

 Kathryn HigdonThe development of a school-based psychological intervention for role-confusion and disorganized attachment in adolescent young carers

-Koraima Sotomayor EnriquezThe role of mentalization and emotional regulation in interpersonal factors in young people
+Koraima Sotomayor EnriquezThe role of mentalization and emotional regulation in risk and protective factors among community and clinical samples of young people

 Katie BaynhamA mixed-methods investigation into the role of companion animals in the experiences of early adolescents with symptoms of anxiety and depression